-Wilson was ineffective and went along with punishing Germany so as not to offend his allies, whose support he wanted to create his pet project, a League of Nations.
-The treaty that was signed (at Versailles, just outside Paris) redrew the map of Europe with ten percent of Germany's population outside of Germany's new boundaries.
+Wilson was ineffective.
+He did not want to offend his allies, whose support he wanted to create his pet project, a League of Nations.
+The treaty that was signed (at Versailles, just outside Paris) redrew the map of Europe with ten percent of Germany's population outside of their new borders.
 Germany was to pay huge sums of cash for years as reparations to France and Britain.
 A British delegate to the conference, John Maynard Keynes, resigned from his delegation in protest.
 He denounced the treaty as ruinous for Germany and pointed out that the health of Germany's economy was important to Europe as a whole.

-Fear and desire for an unabtainable degree of security had actually made the French less secure.
-The war and treaty contributed to the economic depression that would appear in Europe in the late 1920s and soon after in the United States.
+The treaty would contribute to the economic depression that came to Europe in the late 1920s and soon after in the United States.

 The Social Democrats in power in the new German republic did not want to sign the treaty.
-The military establishment surrendered in effect, telling the government that restarting the war would be futile.
-A view would be maintained that the German army had not been defeated but stabbed in the back by traitors including the Social Democrats, Communists and Jews.
+The military establishment advised the government that restarting the war would be futile, and the myth would hold that the German army had not been defeated but stabbed in the back by traitors including the Social Democrats, Communists and Jews.

-The treaty made a lot of people unhappy.
+The treaty made a lot of people other than Germans unhappy.
 Arabic speaking peoples felt betrayed by it.
 Arabs fighting with the Allied powers against rule by the Ottoman Turks had been promised independence, and they had been looking forward to the independence called for in Wilson's Fourteen Points.
 Instead they were given a British and French colonialism that made their part of the world more troubled.